MarsicoFL/fbnet/README.md

 and obtaining genotype probability distributions for a query individual, based on the pedigree data.

-fbnet and GENis projects are supported by Fundación Sadosky https://www.fundacionsadosky.org.ar/ and the Ministry of Science of Argentina
+fbnet and GENis projects are supported by Fundación Sadosky https://www.fundacionsadosky.org.ar/ and Ministerio de Ciencia, Tecnología e Innovación of Argentina https://www.argentina.gob.ar/ciencia